 With so many intoxicating flavors and aromas to try in Morocco, what better way to get the full Moroccan experience than by going on a food tour?
-Not only will a knowledgeable guide take you to the city’s best markets, restaurants, and street food stalls, but they’ll be able to explain all the Moroccan dishes to you in more detail as well.
+Not only will a knowledgeable guide take you to the city’s best markets, street food stalls, and restaurants in Marrakesh, but they’ll be able to explain all the Moroccan dishes to you in more detail as well.

 MOROCCAN COOKING CLASSES